This is one of a series of articles designed to help your organization get the most out of PPM Pro.

 - Special Access - Grants selected resource permissions on a unit when a user, group, or other unit is added to the unit's Special Access list.

 - Association - DO NOT USE: With the ability to now grant permissions on projects of specific categories, the Associations rule type is pretty much obsolete and we will be deprecating it.
-Please avoid using, and if this confuses you, please post a question in Community Discussions or enter a support case to ask for assistance.
+Please avoid using, and if this confuses you, please enter a support case to ask for assistance.

 - The “who”, which is determined based on the Permission Rules or when adding to a team or special access list, specifies who is granted the permission - an individual user, a group, or a unit.